Shabarish5/COB-Python-development/README.md

 # Codes_on_bytes
-Project 1 : task 1 &amp; task 2
+Phase 1 : task 1a &amp; task 1b
+Phase 2 : task 2a &amp; task 2b